 Merck in Focus

-Merck (MRK) is headquartered in Kenilworth, and is in the Medical sector.
-The stock has seen a price change of 24.06% since the start of the year.
-The pharmaceutical company is currently shelling out a dividend of $0.48 per share, with a dividend yield of 2.75%.
-This compares to the Large Cap Pharmaceuticals industry's yield of 2.61% and the S&P 500's yield of 1.9%.
+Based in Kenilworth, Merck (MRK) is in the Medical sector, and so far this year, shares have seen a price change of 6.11%.
+The pharmaceutical company is paying out a dividend of $0.55 per share at the moment, with a dividend yield of 2.71% compared to the Large Cap Pharmaceuticals industry's yield of 3.07% and the S&P 500's yield of 2.02%.

-Taking a look at the company's dividend growth, its current annualized dividend of $1.92 is up 1.6% from last year.
-Merck has increased its dividend 5 times on a year-over-year basis over the last 5 years for an average annual increase of 2.12%.
-Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
-Merck's current payout ratio is 46%.
-This means it paid out 46% of its trailing 12-month EPS as dividend.
+Taking a look at the company's dividend growth, its current annualized dividend of $2.20 is up 10.6% from last year.
+Over the last 5 years, Merck has increased its dividend 5 times on a year-over-year basis for an average annual increase of 3.51%.
+Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
+Merck's current payout ratio is 49%.
+This means it paid out 49% of its trailing 12-month EPS as dividend.

-MRK is expecting earnings to expand this fiscal year as well.
-The Zacks Consensus Estimate for 2018 is $4.28 per share, which represents a year-over-year growth rate of 7.54%.
+Earnings growth looks solid for MRK for this fiscal year.
+The Zacks Consensus Estimate for 2019 is $4.73 per share, representing a year-over-year earnings growth rate of 8.99%.

-High-growth firms or tech start-ups, for example, rarely provide their shareholders a dividend, while larger, more established companies that have more secure profits are often seen as the best dividend options.
-During periods of rising interest rates, income investors must be mindful that high-yielding stocks tend to struggle.
-That said, they can take comfort from the fact that MRK is not only an attractive dividend play, but is also a compelling investment opportunity with a Zacks Rank of #2 (Buy).
+For instance, it's a rare occurrence when a tech start-up or big growth business offers their shareholders a dividend.
+It's more common to see larger companies with more established profits give out dividends.
+Income investors have to be mindful of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
+That said, they can take comfort from the fact that MRK is not only an attractive dividend play, but also represents a compelling investment opportunity with a Zacks Rank of #2 (Buy).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report